Artwork for podcast RedeCast

 Speaker C:

-Reed Partners is engaged by its clients to market their funds and the firm employing the guest and or its affiliates is or has been a client of reed in the U.S. reed Partners operates through its wholly owned subsidiary, Reed Partners Americas llc, which is a registered broker, dealer with the securities and Exchange Commission and a member of the Financial Industry Regulatory Authority.
+Reid Partners is engaged by its clients to market their funds and the firm employing the guest and or its affiliates is or has been a client of reed in the U.S. reed Partners operates through its wholly owned subsidiary, Reed Partners Americas llc, which is a registered broker, dealer with the securities and Exchange Commission and a member of the Financial Industry Regulatory Authority.

 Speaker C:

-Reid is not a current advisory client or fund investor of its client funds, although its partners and employees themselves invest in client funds via a pooled vehicle established for such purpose, which may have negotiated beneficial economic terms terms in connection therewith, for example Reduced or no management fees and or carried interest for providing its services.
+Reid is not a current advisory, client or fund investor of its client funds, although its partners and employees themselves invest in client funds via a pooled vehicle established for such purpose, which may have negotiated beneficial economic terms in connection therewith, for example Reduced or no management fees and or carried interest for providing its services.

 Speaker C: